-The Marketing Communications team have continued to support effective communications with the public.
 The Corporate Plan 2020-2024 includes an action to 'Develop and deliver a proactive communications programme aimed at promoting and supporting the Council's key priorities and improving community involvement and engagement'.
-The marketing communications strategy and action plan is being reviewed to further reflect this action.
+A Marketing Communications Framework and Implementation Plan were approved by Council in December 2021 and provides the Marketing Communications team with direction to support effective communications with the public for the next three years.
 The Council's values framework also includes a commitment to engagement and involvement.